svarin92/evoGo/README.md

 ### **Advanced Symbolic Phenotype Evaluation and Logical Inference**

-Alongside self-organization, phenotypic validation can be enhanced with high-level formal semantics through the integration of a [Prolog](https://github.com/ichiban/prolog) engine—or expert system—embedded in Go.
+Alongside self-organization, phenotypic validation can be enhanced with high-level formal semantics through the integration of a [Prolog](https://github.com/ichiban/prolog) engine — or expert system — embedded in Go.
 Unlike numerical or syntactic fitness functions, this symbolic evaluation analyzes generated structures using knowledge bases and explicit logical rules.
-The system goes beyond merely measuring quantitative performance; it assesses structural validity, contextual coherence, and adherence to complex constraints—such as geometric or aesthetic criteria.
+The system goes beyond merely measuring quantitative performance; it assesses structural validity, contextual coherence, and adherence to complex constraints — such as geometric or aesthetic criteria.
 This combination of evoGo’s evolutionary exploration and Prolog’s deductive power enables the engine to guide evolution not through simple statistical approximation, but through structured symbolic reasoning, paving the way for genuine cognitive autonomy.

 These possibilities and this exploratory power are made possible precisely because evoGo breaks free from a purely grammatical framework.
 It establishes itself as a **true evolutionary symbolic engine**, capable not only of manipulating formal structures but also of shaping their semantics, correctness, and emergent behavior.